-- SMC continues to provide information on training opportunities and training resources to Lake County MS4s. - SMC sponsored or co-sponsored a number of workshops and events on stormwaterrelated topics between March 1, 2016 and February 28, 2017.
+SMC continues to provide information on training opportunities and training resources to Lake County MS4s.

+- SMC sponsored or co-sponsored a number of workshops and events on stormwater-related topics between March 1, 2018 and February 28, 2019.
 Such workshops and events are described above. - SMC continues to make available the Excal Visual Storm Watch Municipal Stormwater Pollution Prevention software to Lake County MS4s.
-According to records, between March 1, 2016 and February 28, 2017, 1 MS4 borrowed the Excal Visual software. (url: http://lakecountyil.gov/2479/NPDES-Phase-II) - SMC staff participated in Pollution Modeling Workshop Dec 12, 2016 at CMAP
+According to records, between March 1, 2018 and February 28, 2019, six (6) MS4s borrowed the Excal Visual software. - SMC made available in 2018, the Excal Visual "IDDE A Grate Concern" DVD.
+The 141⁄4 minute video focuses on the hazards of illicit discharges and shows and trains government employees and contractors on IDDE and how to spot them.
+Four (4) MS4s borrowed the Excal Visual software.